 - 1 tsp vanilla extract

 - 1/2 cup sour cream

 - 1/2 cup milk (I used 2%)

 - Preheat the oven to 350° F and line a 10" springform pan or cake pan with parchment paper or spray with baking spray.

-- Prep the rhubarb.
-In a small bowl combine the trimmed rhubarb, sugar, orange juice, and zest and set aside to marinate while you prep the streusel.
+- In a small bowl combine the trimmed rhubarb, sugar, orange juice, and zest and set aside to marinate while you prep the streusel.

 - Prepare the streusel crumb topping.
 Grate the cold butter into a medium sized bowl.
 Add in the, brown sugar, granulated sugar, flour, cinnamon, and salt.
 Mix to combine using two forks or with a pastry cutter.
 Place in the freezer while you prepare the rest of the cake.

 - In a stand mixer fitted with the paddle attachment or using a hand mixer, cream the butter and sugar on medium speed (5-6) until pale and fluffy about 1 minute.
 Add in the eggs one at a time mixing in between each addition.
 Scrape the sides of the bowl as needed.
 Add in the vanilla and mix until combined.